 (FALCON): Work Stream B – Breath Testing

-We are inviting all people aged 18 years or older who have COVID-19, or might have COVID-19, to take part in a study to improve diagnosis of this disease.
+We are inviting all people aged 18 years or older who have COVID-19, who have recently tested negative for COVID-19 or might have COVID-19, to take part in a study to improve diagnosis of this disease.
 The NHS currently uses a laboratory test which can take up to 48 hours to detect and report the presence of the COVID-19 virus.
 This long wait makes it harder to decide how best to treat the patient in a safe and effective way.
 Scientists are working hard to find faster COVID-19 diagnostic tests.

 We would be grateful if you would consider helping our research which aims to make sure that any new tests used by the NHS are not only quicker than the standard laboratory test, but that they give clear and reliable results.